Sanjana2000/Portfolio-kami/_portfolio/NoshMusic.md

  Regional music can also influence your purchases, according to other studies says Spence.
 When at the store, you may be swayed to choose German wine over French (or vice versa), depending on the origins of the music playing over the sound system.

-### Results

-_Image coming up..._

 ### Conclusion

  The more you are aware,the better choices you can make!!
  Knowing about these auditory clues can help you be more mindful about how you feel and react to food.
-In general, a better knowledge of the way we associate sound with flavour could lead to consious and healthy food choices.
+In general, a better knowledge of the way _**we associate sound with flavour**_ could lead to consious and healthy food choices.